Runnerrupert/JobHub/README.md

 ## Features

 * Sign in with username and password
-* Create accounts with username, email, and password.
+* Create manager accounts with username, email, and password.
-* Create, update and delete jobs, customers, and employees.
+* Add, update and delete jobs and assign them to employees
+* Track  job statuses.
+* Manage employee information and assignments.

 ## License